Standing Desk vs TreadMill Desk: Which One is Better?

 Another plus, you'll be more focused on the tasks at hand, making you more productive throughout the day.
 Standing is generally associated with working, while sitting is usually a way we take a load off.
 Many people who work at sit-to-stand desks allow themselves to sit down once a task is complete.
 This means you can concentrate on a project until it's done, then sit down and regroup before you tackle the next thing.

-Many of our customers, like Reddit, are happy with the way their staff interacts more when they don't feel tied to a chair.
+Many of our customers are happy with the way their staff interacts more when they don't feel tied to a chair.
 Lots of great collaborations can happen as employees connect in person, rather than just via email or chatting apps.

 “My biggest concern was that people would get ‘em, try ‘em for a week or two and then stop standing and it would be a waste of money.
 Not one person has stopped."